pypa/pipx/docs/installation.md

 >
 > `user_data_dir()`, `user_cache_dir()` and `user_log_dir()` resolve to appropriate platform-specific user data, cache and log directories.
 > See the [platformdirs documentation](https://platformdirs.readthedocs.io/en/latest/api.html#platforms) for details.
+>
 > This was reverted in 1.5.0 for Windows and MacOS.
 We heavily recommend not using these locations on Windows and MacOS anymore, due to
-> multiple incompatibilities discovered with these files, documented [here](https://github.com/pypa/pipx/discussions/1247#discussion-6188916).
+> multiple incompatibilities discovered with these locations, documented [here](https://github.com/pypa/pipx/discussions/1247#discussion-6188916).

 ### Global installation